KrakenMSK/OSINT_Shodan_to_excel/README.md

 # OSINT_Shodan_to_exel
-OSINT tool to collect info about organisation's networks and present it in .xlsx format
+OSINT tool to collect info about organization's networks and present it in .xlsx format

 To collect info about your company make file with researching networks and put networks to them.